Anthony Eden: Prime Minister, 1955–1957

 In April 1955 Churchill retired, and Eden succeeded him as prime minister.
-He was a very popular figure as a result of his long wartime service and his famous good looks and charm.
-His famous words "Peace comes first, always" added to his already substantial popularity.
+Eden was well known due to his long wartime service and his public profile as a senior statesman.
+His statement, “Peace comes first, always,” reflected his emphasis on diplomacy and was widely reported at the time.

 On taking office he immediately called a general election for 26 May 1955, at which he increased the Conservative majority from seventeen to sixty, an increase in majority that broke a ninety-year record for any British government.
 This election remains the last in which the Conservatives won the majority share of the votes in Scotland.
 However, Eden had never held a domestic portfolio and had little experience in economic matters.
 He left these areas to his lieutenants such as Rab Butler, and concentrated largely on foreign policy, forming a close relationship with US President Dwight Eisenhower.
 Eden's attempts to maintain overall control of the Foreign Office drew widespread criticism.

 Eden has the distinction of being the British prime minister to oversee the lowest unemployment figures of the post-Second World War era, with unemployment standing at just over 215,000—barely one per cent of the workforce—in July 1955.